drolbr/overpass-doc/en/preface/osm_data_model.md

 Another often expected structures are categories, no matter whether very general like all branches of a fast food chain or all post boxes in Scotland.
-OpenStreetMap is a spatial databasem but lists of all objects with a special property in a limited area can be computed.
+OpenStreetMap is a spatial database but lists of all objects with a special property in a limited area can be computed.
 Overpass API is one of the tools intended to deliver that, and the chapter [Find Objects](../criteria/index.md) explains how to do that.